 9.5 Vocational Assessments

-- education history and formal qualifications, including those gained in the ADF;
+- previous employment experience, education history and formal qualifications, including those gained in the ADF;

-- current skills and experiences including volunteering, language and Defence skills;
+- transferrable skills and experiences including volunteering, language and Defence skills;

 - the individual’s functional and work capacity;

-- realistic and current employment options in the person’s location;
+- realistic and current employment options following analysis of the person’s location/ local labour market;

-- any barriers to the individual being able to undertake employment in their chosen field, such as their ability to pass a working with vulnerable people check; and
+- any surmountable barriers to the individual being able to undertake employment in a particular field, such as their ability to pass a working with vulnerable people check;